whaleclub/api/source/index.html.md

 }
 ```

 The Whaleclub API is rate limited to prevent abuse that would degrade our ability to maintain consistent API performance for all traders.

-By default, each API token is rate limited at 60 requests per minute.
+By default, each API token is rate limited at **60 requests per minute**.
 If your requests are being rate limited, you'll receive a Rate Limit Exceeded error with status code `429`.

+Requests are also throttled up to a maximum of 1 request per second.

 You can check the HTTP headers of any response you get from the Whaleclub API to see your current rate limit status.

 Header | Description
 ---------- | -------
-<code>X-RateLimit-Limit</code> | The maximum number of requests allowed per minute
+<code>X-RateLimit-Limit</code> | The maximum number of requests allowed per minute.
-<code>X-RateLimit-Remaining</code> | The number of requests remaining in the current rate limit window
+<code>X-RateLimit-Remaining</code> | The number of requests left in the current rate limit window.
-<code>X-RateLimit-Reset</code> | The time at which the current rate limit window resets, in UTC epoch seconds
+<code>X-RateLimit-Reset</code> | The time at which the current rate limit window resets, in UTC epoch seconds.

-# API Reference

 # Markets

-> Request market information for Gold and Apple
+> Request market information for Gold and Apple:

 ```shell
 curl "https://api.whaleclub.co/v1/markets/XAU-USD,AAPL"